codeafrik/alx-system_engineering-devops/0x0B-ssh/README.md

-This Directory is about SSH.
+This Directory is about SSH Keys.